-The vast majority of companies in the UK are limited by shares.
-However, some organisations choose to be limited by guarantee.
-At some point during the life of a company, as a result of a change in direction or policy, it may become preferable to operate under the alternative setup.
+The vast majority of companies in the UK are limited by shares, but some organisations choose to be limited by guarantee.
+At some point during the life of a company, perhaps as a result of a change in direction or policy, it may be preferable to operate under the alternative setup.

-But can you convert a limited by guarantee company to a company which is limited by shares (or vice-versa)?
-We will explore this below – but first we should consider the main differences between the two company structures.
+But can you convert a limited by guarantee company to one that is limited by shares (or vice-versa)?
+We explore this below, after first discussing the main differences between these two company structures.

 What is the difference between a company limited by shares and a company limited by guarantee?

 When forming a new company, the default option is a private company limited by shares.
 But it’s also possible to incorporate a company limited by guarantee.
 The main differences are as follows:

 Companies limited by shares

 Limited by shares companies are generally set up with the intention of being profit-making businesses.
 They are considered to have their own legal personality (i.e., legally separate from the people who run them, with their own finances) and crucially they:

 - Can retain any profits they make after paying tax, paying these out to shareholders as dividends.

 Limited by guarantee companies are also considered to have their own legal personality, but they are normally set up as charitable enterprises or ‘not for profit’ outfits.
 The important distinction is that they:

 - Have guarantors and a ‘guaranteed amount’ – as opposed to shares and shareholders, and